How to find the motivation to study

 • take a longer break.

 By using this technique, you can begin to understand how long a task will take and organise your time around it.
-You can customise this method to suit you and your specific goals.
+Then, you can further customise this method to suit you and your specific goals.

-Knowing you’re sitting down to work with a longer break in sight might be the motivation you need to see your study through.
+Knowing you’re sitting down to work with a longer break in sight might just be the motivation you need to smash your study goals for the day.

 You may find you have more motivation to study when you have someone else to keep you accountable.